Gabriela Cowperthwaite

-Gabriela Cowperthwaite (born 1971) is an American/Brazilian filmmaker.
+Gabriela Cowperthwaite (born 1971) is an American filmmaker.
 She has directed documentaries and feature films, and she also produces, edits, writes, and directs for television and documentary films.
 Her films often deal with social, cultural, and environmental issues relating to real life events.
 Her most notable film is Blackfish (2013), which received a BAFTA nomination for Best Documentary.

 Early life and education

 Cowperthwaite's mother was a Brazilian psychoanalyst, and her father was an American real estate developer.
 She grew up in Denver, speaking Portuguese as her first language.
-She also played soccer in her youth.
+She also played soccer in her youth up through college.

-She attended Occidental College in Los Angeles, and graduated with a degree in political science.
-She also attended USC for Graduate School and graduated with an MA in Political Science.
+She attended Occidental College in Los Angeles, graduating with a degree in political science and a minor in theater.
+She also attended grad school at USC, and graduated with an M.A. in political science.